Installation

 Thank you for following my tutorial!
 The rest of this process is optional, so if you’re happy with how your singer is you can stop here and make songs!

-Next Step (Optional): Creating a Dictioanry File
+Next Step (Optional): Creating a Dictionary File